With the two service Radio Caroline silenced by generator failure, the break in transmissions gave Robin Adcroft, Dick Palmer,

 and a more familiar name.
 On 23rd February 1974 Radio Seagull was no more - Radio Caroline was back.

 Although the original Radio Seagull only lasted a few months, a modern-day version of the station lives on, broadcasting from a ship, the Jenni Baynton, moored in Harlingen Harbour in the

 Netherlands.
-Radio Seagull broadcasts on AM and can be heard on-line via its website.
+Radio Seagull can be heard on-line via its website.